sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>device-mapper-multipath</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tools to manage multipath devices using device-mapper
+Short desc    : Tools to manage multipath devices using device-mapper
 URL          : http://christophe.varoqui.free.fr/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : device-mapper-multipath provides tools to manage multipath devices by
+Descript     : device-mapper-multipath provides tools to manage multipath devices by
              : instructing the device-mapper multipath kernel module what to do.
              : The tools are :
              : * multipath - Scan the system for multipath devices and assemble them.